KxSystems/analyst-training/kxscm/module/A.Tutorial.Doc/file/walkthrough.md

 Data Simulation
 ---------------

+!!! note "Important"
     In the interest of time and space, the data that we have imported is very small so that it could easily be shared.
 For the remainder of the walkthrough, we will switch to using a simulated version of the data that is much larger than the data we have just imported.

 ```q
 // Running the simulation will take a bit of time but will produce far more data than